-Parking for caravans and motor homes will be available; HOWEVER this is not a public campsite so there is no electricity, showers or running water.
+Parking for caravans and motorhomes will be available; HOWEVER, this is not a public campsite so there is no electricity, showers or running water.
 You need to bring your own water for drinking and washing.
 Portable toilets will be provided.
 Catering will be available daytime both Saturday and Sunday.

 Please observe all “walking speed” markers.
 Remember to stop and help fallen or injured riders, i.e. they are not there for traction!
 “Bar banging / barging” less capable riders and causing them to fall off will result in the offending rider receiving a time penalty.
-Serious incidents may result in exclusion – don’t cost yourself a position or your ride by riding irresponsibily.
+Serious incidents may result in exclusion – don’t cost yourself a position or your ride by riding irresponsibly.

 Refuelling can only take place in the pit area.

-Absolutely NO mini / pit bikes in the pits or surrounding area.
+Absolutely NO mini/pit bikes in the pits or surrounding area.

 MARSHALLING / CLERK OF COURSE